Starting Point – Driving

 Some players may struggle to physically reach or have accurate control over certain inputs so may prefer to use other inputs instead.
 By allowing players to change which inputs control which actions, you allow them to create a layout that suits them.

-For example players could remap the reverse action to the input that was previously assigned to handbrake, if they thought they’d need to reverse more than handbrake, and that input was more comfortable for them.
+For instance, a player might decide to remap the accelerate action to the input that was previously assigned to brake, if they thought they’d need to accelerate more than brake, and that input was more comfortable for them.

 2.5 Interchanging Analog with Digital